 This benefit can be used to help with in-home care, assisted living, skilled nursing, and senior living facilities.

-Qualifying veterans and their spouses can receive $2000+ a month towards their typical senior living expenses.
+Qualifying veterans and their spouses can receive $2000+ each month towards their typical senior living expenses.

 Medicaid

-To qualify for Medicaid assistance, the person applying can only have $2000 or less in your bank account, and as stated previously, no additional assets to use.
+To qualify for Medicaid assistance, the person applying can only have $2000 or less in their bank account and no additional assets to use.

 When searching for a senior living facility, be sure to ask if the facilities you are interested in accept Medicaid.
 Some facilities accept it but can only offer so many rooms to Medicaid recipients, while others do not accept it at all.